tum-pbs/pbdl-book/overview-equations.md

 For training we distinguish: the **training** data set drawn from some distribution, the **validation** set (from the same distribution, but different data), and **test** data sets with _some_ different distribution than the training one.
 The latter distinction is important.
-For the test set we want _out of distribution_ (OOD) data to check how well our trained model generalizes.
+For testing, we usually want _out of distribution_ (OOD) data to check how well our trained model generalizes.
 Note that this gives a huge range of possibilities for the test data set: from tiny changes that will certainly work, up to completely different inputs that are essentially guaranteed to fail.
 There's no gold standard, but test data should be generated with care.

-Enough for now - if all the above wasn't totally obvious for you, we very strongly recommend to read chapters 6 to 9 of the [Deep Learning book](https://www.deeplearningbook.org), especially the sections about [MLPs](https://www.deeplearningbook.org/contents/mlp.html) and "Conv-Nets", i.e. [CNNs](https://www.deeplearningbook.org/contents/convnets.html).
+If the overview above wasn't obvious for you, we strongly recommend to read chapters 6 to 9 of the [Deep Learning book](https://www.deeplearningbook.org), especially the sections about [MLPs](https://www.deeplearningbook.org/contents/mlp.html) and "Conv-Nets", i.e. [CNNs](https://www.deeplearningbook.org/contents/convnets.html).